christianparpart/klex/README.md

 Identifier      ::= [a-zA-Z_][a-zA-Z0-9_]*
 ```

-### libklex API
+### klex Lexer API

+The great thing about the Lexer API is, that it is header-only, as the most complex parts are done
+at compilation already.

-You can compile the above grammar with `klex -f rules.klex -t myrules.h -T mytokens.h` and then compile the code below:
+You can compile the above grammar with `klex -f rules.klex -t myrules.h -T mytokens.h`
+and then compile the code below:

 ```cpp
 #include <klex/Lexer.h>